TMS for Addiction Recovery in Arizona

 How TMS Supports Healing from Addiction

 TMS directly targets the prefrontal cortex—an area tied to decision-making, emotional regulation, and inhibitory control.
 These regions often become impaired during addiction, making cravings intense and difficult to resist.
+The left dorsolateral prefrontal cortex and dorsal anterior cingulate cortex are primary targets for TMS in addiction treatment, as stimulating these areas can help reduce cravings and improve executive functioning.

 By delivering gentle magnetic pulses, Transcranial Magnetic Stimulation for addiction helps: